HashanMWanniarachchi/NgWebComponent/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.7.

+## Install Dependencies
+Run `npm install` to install the dependencies listed in package.josn

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Then run `npm run package` to create a single file using build artifacts.
 To serve, run `npm run serve`.